Diphenhydramine Hcl Drug Details (Generic)

 They need to know if you have any of these conditions:

-Visit your doctor or health care professional for regular check ups.
-Tell your doctor if your symptoms do not improve or if they get worse.
+Visit your care team for regular checks on your health.
+Tell your care team if your symptoms do not improve.

 Where should I keep my medicine?

-Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
-Keep container closed tightly.
-Throw away any unused medicine after the expiration date.
+Store at room temperature of 59 to 86 degrees F (15 to 30 degrees C).
+Throw away any unused medication after the expiration date.

 They need to know if you have any of these conditions:

-Visit your doctor or health care professional for regular check ups.
-Tell your doctor if your symptoms do not improve or if they get worse.
+Visit your care team for regular check-ups.
+Tell your care team if your symptoms do not start to get better or if they get worse.

 Where should I keep my medicine?

-Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
-Keep container closed tightly.
-Throw away any unused medicine after the expiration date.
+Store at room temperature, between 15 and 30 degrees C (59 and 86 degrees F).
+Do not freeze.
+Protect from light and moisture.
+Keep container tightly closed.
+Throw away any unused medication after the expiration date.

 Wal-Dryl Allergy Warnings (Brand)